KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/blur_and_sharpen.rst

 Blur and Sharpen
 ================

 The *Blur and Sharpen* video effects category provides effects and filters to blur or sharpen the clip.
 Combined with masks from the *Alpha, Mask and Keying* category it is possible to apply them only to portions of the clip.
-For more details about this technique see the :ref:`effects-mask_apply` section of the documentation.
+For more details about this technique see the :doc:`/effects_and_compositions/video_effects/alpha_mask_keying/mask_apply` section of the documentation.

 The following effects and filters are available: